 About Braunfels Castle

-The castle we know today though can largely trace its roots back to the 19th century when it was essentially completely rebuilt in the neo-Gothic style, first by Prince Ferdinand and later by Prince George.
+The castle we know it today can largely trace its roots back to these rebuilding projects that were completed in the neo-Gothic style.

 Discover the best Historic Sites in Germany, from the Brandenburg Gate to the Berlin Wall and more, includes an interactive map of German cultural places, landmarks and monuments.